rain2108/ML-assignment-model-comparison/README.md

 - **YOLOv5:** Uses “objectness” loss to learn confidence about anchor boxes containing objects.
 - **YOLOv8:** Removes objectness loss and adds **Distribution Focal Loss (DFL)** for bounding box regression, learning probability distributions around box coordinates for stability and precision.

----

-## 🚀 Steps to Run the Code

-The notebook `rock-ppr-scissors.ipynb` follows a clear, sequential execution flow:

-1. **Environment Setup:**
-   Install `ultralytics` (for YOLOv8), `roboflow` (for data download), and clone the YOLOv5 repository.

-2. **YOLOv8 Training:**
-   - Download dataset in YOLOv8 format
-   - Run `!yolo task=detect mode=train ...`
-   - Train for 25 epochs and results are saved to `/content/runs/detect/train/`

-3. **YOLOv5 Training:**
-   - Change directory to `/content/yolov5/`
-   - Install requirements (`!pip install -r requirements.txt`)
-   - Download dataset in YOLOv5 format
-   - Run `!python train.py ...` for 25 epochs and results are saved to `/content/yolov5/runs/train/exp/`

-4. **Analysis:**
-   - Generate a pandas DataFrame for metric comparison
-   - Run inference on a test image (`my_test_image.jpg`) using both models
-   - Display all generated charts

----

 ## 📊 Experiments / Results Summary